 No, a repaired hard drive should never be relied on as it will fail again.
 The only reason for repairing the drive is to get it working so that the data can be copied from it.
 Given the low cost of storage media (a 1tb hard drive can be bought now for around £40 to £50) it just isn’t worth relying on the drive.

 Windows Keeps Trying to Read the Disk, Should I let it continue?

 Definitely not.
 Windows or any other Operating System isn’t a data recovery product.
 It just tries (and will continue to try) to initialise the disk so it can be accessed.
 This will degrade the disk further and eventually the disk will fail completely.
 A similar thing goes for Chkdsk a command line utility in Windows that is ok at sorting out minor issues with the drive but will eventually cause a failing disk to die.

 Are some of the free products available any use in data recovery?

 No, nearly all of these products are good at one thing, and that’s recovering recently deleted files.
-Whether from an accidental deletion from the recycle bin or a format of the disk.
-They will not help in anyway with serious data recovery.
-Again, they will make things worse where the disk is failing.
+Whether from an accidental deletion from the recycle bin or from formatting of the disk.
+They will not help with serious data recovery and will usually degrade the drive further.